 So you know.
 Or probably not.
 Science is a radical piece of work.

 The fact is scientists have plenty of evidence for this, but not enough to be sure.
-While some issues with understanding how something happened are becoming clearer, as discussed in the video below:
+While some issues with understanding how something happened are becoming clearer.

 How does the Tides Impact the Moon?

 Most coastal waters experience two tides every day, known as the high tide (when the water level is at its highest) and low tide (when the water level is at its lowest).